Login

 Get started

-Maternity leave is a compulsory employee benefit in almost every country, but its application isn’t always the same.
+Maternity leave is a compulsory employee benefit in many countries, but its application isn’t always the same.
 The length of leave, amount of maternity pay, and specific prerequisites differ from jurisdiction to jurisdiction.
-If you’re hiring globally, you need to understand all the applicable regulations to remain compliant - and that can be hard to do alone.
+If you’re hiring globally, you need to understand all the applicable regulations to remain compliant—and that can be hard to do alone.

-In this guide, you’ll find comprehensive answers to all your questions about maternity leave, including:
+In this guide, you’ll find comprehensive answers to all your questions about maternity leave.

 Why You Need To Manage International Maternity Leave Effectively